 Presence sensors come in various forms, each with its own strengths:

 These sensors can be installed in desks, ceilings, or walls and connected to the office’s booking software.
 When someone enters a room or sits at a desk, the sensor detects their presence and automatically books the space in the system.
-When they leave, the booking is cancelled after a preset delay, allowing for a buffer period
+When they leave, the booking is cancelled after a preset delay, allowing for a buffer period in case the person returns shortly.

 For presence sensors to be effective, they must be integrated seamlessly with existing office systems.
 This includes the company’s calendar and booking software, as well as any mobile apps used by employees.
 The integration allows for real-time updates and ensures that the booking system reflects the actual usage of spaces.